scrapli/nornir_scrapli/README.md

 # General Information

 Nornir has historically contained it's plugins within the actual Nornir codebase itself, this however is changing.
-At time of writing (28 March 2020) the end state of how plugins will work is not 100% solidified, but this should get fairly close, and it works with current and hopefully future Nornir!
+At time of writing (4 April 2020) the end state of how plugins will work is not 100% solidified, but this should get fairly close, and it works with current and hopefully future Nornir!

 If you have used Nornir before, this package should be very similar, but not exactly the same.
 Since the plugins